jollyjinx/ZFS-TimeMachine/README.md

 ZFS TimeMachine
 ===============

 Simple ZFS backup from one pool to another via sending snapshots, deleting old ones in time machine style.
-I'm unsing a Mac with TensCompliments ZFS implementation.
+I'm using a Mac with TensCompliments ZFS implementation.

 How it works